By Alan Greene*

 If these powers are found to be simply restrictions rather than deprivations of liberty so that Article 5 ECHR is not even triggered, this principle would be open to legitimating similar measures for other crises represented by the state as necessitating them.
 Such emergencies may be ‘less objective’ than the current pandemic, for example terrorism, and are fertile grounds for human rights abuses.
 While these measures would still fall under the ambit of Article 2 of Protocol 4 and the qualified right of freedom of movement, it is important to note that states such as the UK and Turkey have not ratified Protocol 4.

-Dr Alan Greene is Senior Lecturer in Law at Birmingham Law School.
-His book Permanent States of Emergency and the Rule of Law: Constitutions in an Age of Crisis (Hart Publishing 2018) was shortlisted for the 2018 SLS Birks Prize for outstanding legal scholarship.
+* Alan Greene is a Senior Lecturer in Law at Birmingham Law School.
+He is the author of Emergency Powers in a Time of Pandemic (Bristol University Press 2020) and Permanent States of Emergency and the Rule of Law: Constitutions in an Age of Crisis (Hart Publishing, 2018).
+A list of his publications on the pandemic and human rights can be found here.